75% of data loss is from human error. Here’s how to deal with it.

 In this post, we look at how data loss is so often caused by human error, along with the best ways to prevent it and recover from it.

-A report highlighted by PC World revealed that 75% of data loss is caused by human error.
+Up to 75% of data loss is caused by human error, according to a report highlighted by PC World.
 It’s the single greatest cause of data loss in the workplace.
-And it happens every single day, at businesses of all sizes, all around the globe.
+Around the world, it happens every single day, at businesses of all sizes.

 Need more proof?